THE ORGANIZATION

 Pre-adoption

-This theme constitutes the main part of the project and deals with the question of the search for origins.
-An adopted child has the particularity of having two stages of life, pre-adoptive and post-adoptive, and it is important to know the child’s story before the adoption in order to foster personality development today and tomorrow.
+This theme constitutes the main part of the project, focusing on the search for adoptees’ biological families.
+An adoptee has the particularity of having two stages of life, pre-adoptive and post-adoptive, and it is important to know their story before the adoption in order to foster personality development today and tomorrow.

 Post-adoption

-After the adoption of a child, new issues may emerge, in particular those related to their Russian nationality, conscription in Russia, etc. The organization undertakes not only to provide some answers based on the law and people’s experiences, but also to listen attentively to the adopted children and support them.
+After the adoption of a child, new issues may emerge, in particular those related to their Russian nationality, conscription in Russia, etc. The organization undertakes not only to provide some answers based on the law and people’s experiences, but also to listen attentively to the adoptees and support them.

 Orphanages